hay-kot/flint/README.md

       - "author.email"
 ```

+##### `builtin.match`

-`builtin.match` - This rules checks to see if the regular expressions defined in the array match the values of the fields defined in the array.
-You can provide mutliple regular expressions and field, just keep in mind that every regex will be applied to each field.
+This rules checks to see if the regular expressions defined in the array match the values of the fields defined in the array.
+You can provide multiple regular expressions and field, just keep in mind that every regex will be applied to each field.

 ```yaml
   FM003: